Skip to main content

 Abstract

-The COVID-19 pandemic has spread rapidly across the world and caused several economic, social, and demographic impacts, even though there were strong geographical disparities.
-To control this pandemic, the population has adopted protective measures such as using non-conventional medicine.
-To assess the effect of socio-demographic factors and the use of non-conventional medicines on COVID-19 risk perception in West Africa, we interviewed people in 4 West African countries (Benin, Togo, Ghana and Côte d’Ivoire).
-An online quantitative survey was conducted over 5 week period from 25 August to 2 October 2023 using Google form.
+The COVID-19 pandemic has spread rapidly across the world and caused several economic, social, and demographic impacts.
+However, there were strong geographical disparities in these impacts of the disease risk perception.
+To control this pandemic, protective measures such as the use of non-conventional medicine was widespread in West-Africa.
+Nevertheless, little is known about its impact on risk perception.
+To assess the impacts of socio-demographic factors and the use of non-conventional medicines on COVID-19 risk perception in West Africa, this study interviewed people in 4 West African countries (Benin, Togo, Ghana, and Côte d’Ivoire).
+An online quantitative survey was conducted over 5 weeks period from 25 August to 2 October 2023 using Google form.
 Participants over 18 years old were eligible to participate.
-An in-person survey was also conducted in these countries to ensure inclusivity.
-The process of selecting participants was based on selective data collection.
-Following the rule of thumb (minimum sample size is 10), the questionnaire covered socio-demographic characteristics, risk perception, affective attitude, use and effectiveness of non-conventional medicine, and various risk predictors.
-688 participants were recruited (online and in-person survey) with 79 excluded because they did not belong to the eligible countries.
-It results of 609 participants including 360 (59.11%) from the in-person survey.
+This online survey was supplemented by an in-person survey in the same countries to ensure inclusivity.
+The questionnaire covered socio-demographic characteristics, risk perception, affective attitude, use and effectiveness of non-conventional medicine, and various risk predictors.
+In total, 688 participants were recruited (online and in-person survey) with 79 excluded because they did not belong to the eligible countries.
+This data thus contains of the above information for 609 participants including 360 (59.11%) from the in-person survey.
 Among the 609 respondents, 171 (28.08%) were from Benin, 200 (32.84 %) from Côte d’Ivoire, 152 (24.96 %) from Togo and 86 (14.12 %) from Ghana.